tylerlong/markdown-plus/README.md

 - Just copy its example: https://docs.github.com/en/get-started/writing-on-github
 - Evaluate latest version of mermaid
 - Every useEffect should have a dispose method
+- Why katex can generate size in node.js?